tianhaoz95/cs260proj/README.md

 ## TODO
 - [ ] Change the text for no comment on statistics page
 - [ ] Need comment validation, too many fucking trolls
+- [ ] Change click to see to be subtitle
 - [ ] Add admin console and authentication for it
 - [ ] Populate homepage
 - [ ] Change progress bar